Pie001/WordpressPlugins/README.md

 - Stable Tag: 1.0

 ### Description
-IP制限プラグイン - View filtering by IP
+IP LIMIT WordPress Plugin - View filtering by IP

-内部閲覧専用のIPを登録し、投稿記事単位の閲覧制御を行います。
+Register the IP for internal viewing only, and perform browsing control per post article unit.

-### 制限範囲
+### limit scope
-- 投稿一覧
+- Post List
-- 投稿画面の前ページ&後ページ
+- Next and Previous Links
-- 最近の投稿
+- Current Post
-- コメント一覧
+- Comment List
-- 最近のコメント
+- Current Comment

-※RSSで取得できる記事は「外部公開」の記事のみです。コメントは取得できません。
+The article which can be got by RSS is only the article "External release".
+Comments can not be got.